Gazer2020/pytorch_demo/README.md

 # This is my pytorch demo.

-This project implement a CNN to do image classificattion on MNIST.
+This project implement a CNN to do image classification on MNIST.

 ### Requirements